code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/curriculum/high-school.md

 <%= view :three_circles, circles: [
-{img: '/images/testimonials/fit-150/students-1.jpg', text: '90% of workshop attendees ranked it the best professional development ever.'}, {img: '/images/testimonials/fit-150/student-1.jpg', text: '"This is my 18th year of teaching and CSP is the best curriculum I have every implemented."'}, {img: '/images/testimonials/fit-150/students-2.jpg', text: '"This curriculum is way better than current high school curriculum for almost any subject."'}] %>
+{img: '/images/testimonials/fit-150/students-1.jpg', text: '90% of workshop attendees ranked it the best professional development ever.'}, {img: '/images/testimonials/fit-150/student-1.jpg', text: '"This is my 18th year of teaching and CSP is the best curriculum I have ever implemented."'}, {img: '/images/testimonials/fit-150/students-2.jpg', text: '"This curriculum is way better than current high school curriculum for almost any subject."'}] %>

 <br />